jmtt89/AndroidAppDemo/README.md

-Getting Started - Android
+Getting Started - Android Integration
 ===================
-[TOC]

-Use our Android sample app to see how Messangi SDK works, or add our library to your existing app, we use **tags** over a key moments in the integration.
+Use this Android sample app to prove how Messangi SDK works, or add our library to your existing app following these steps.
+We use **tags** in the Github repository over key moments in the integration.

-**Required**: The latest versions of Android Studio and Google Play Services.
+**Required**: The latest versions of Android Studio and Git installed on your system.

-The Base application, without MessangiSDK integration can be found over the tag #baseApp

 -----
 ##Get the project

-If this is your first time using a Messangi App sample, check out the repository.
+Check out the repository in the directory you choose using git:

 ```shell
 $ git clone https://github.com/jmtt89/AndroidAppSkeleton.git